Content Overload is REAL! (for both creators & consumers)

 I am sure you must have considered what being in love with content is doing to our mind and body?
 Physiologically it is leading to tingling in our hands and limbs and postural issues, while mentally many experience brain fogging and feeling spaced out from time-to-time.
 And you don't need to be a doctor to know that a brain freeze where no frozen yogurt is involved is not a good brain freeze.

 Being a content marketer, I have been there, done that, and suffered that, too.
 In order to create content that even a couple of people might find valuable, the amount of content I dig through goes beyond measure.
 And that itself is an exhausting process.

 The sheer number of emails flowing into my inbox every day is overwhelming.
-Being a content creator myself, I am often trying to find out best on how to catch YOUR eye.
+Being a content creator myself, I am often trying to find out the best on how to catch YOUR eye.
 How to be useful to YOU.
-And then I realised, this would be a good start.
-By helping you figure out how to figure out how to handle content overload.
+And then I realized, this would be a good start.
+By helping you figure out how to handle content overload.

 Here are a few tips to battle this issue.
 Pay heed and hope it helps.

 SCAN.
 SCAN.
 SCAN.

 Even if the article is 5-minute read, you DO NOT NEED to read every article, preposition, and conjunction in it.
 Skim through it.